olivierbutler/simbriefHelperEnh/README.md

 # simbriefHelperEnh
-This Lua Script is an enhance version of the Simbrief Helper written by Alexander Garzon (https://forums.x-plane.org/index.php?/forums/topic/201318-simbrief-helper/) which upload Simbrief OFP to Zibo's B738 FMC
+This Lua Script upload Simbrief OFP to Zibo's B738 FMC

 ### what new ?
 1. the simbrief flight plan files ( .fms and .xml) are also